Pay Transparency and Gender Equality: Robustness checks

+This section presents two sets of robustness checks.
+First, we show that our results are unlikely to be driven by contemporaneous shocks to the policy that have heterogeneous effects across treated and control firms.
+Second, we show that our results do not depend on the choices made in the main specification, in particular in terms of the size of the bandwidth around the policy cutoff, and the year used to define the treatment status.
+To summarize all these results, we visually represent them in Figure \ref{robustness_checks}, and report detailed regression tables in Appendix Section \ref{detailed robustness checks}.
+We then conclude this section by discussing the external validity of our results.

-Finally, we run a series of placebo tests pretending that the mandate binds at different firm size thresholds.
-Figures \ref{placebo_occ} and \ref{placebo_wages} present the estimates of these placebo policies, together with 95 percent confidence intervals.\footnote{Appendix Tables \ref{placebo occ} and \ref{placebo wages} display the corresponding detailed regression results.} The placebo cutoff is indicated on the y axis.
-The estimates corresponding to the 250 cutoff represent the coefficients estimated at the actual policy cutoff.
-In each regression, the estimation sample includes firms with $+/-50$ employees from the threshold considered.
-Reassuringly, the ``150'' placebo mandate does not appear to have an impact on either male or female outcomes.
-This should further exclude the possibility that we are capturing the impact of time shocks happening at the same time as the mandate and that affect larger firms differently to smaller firms.
-As for larger placebo cutoff values, it should be noted that these regressions include all treated firms.
-The fact that the magnitude of the effects are non-zero may simply point to heterogeneous effects of the policy across firm size, consistent with the idea that larger firms are more exposed to public scrutiny.
+\paragraph{Contemporaneous shocks.} To make sure that our estimates do not capture the effect of other events occurring at the same time as the introduction of pay transparency requirements that could affect treated and control firms differently, we run a series of placebo tests pretending that the mandate binds at different firm size thresholds.
+The estimated effects of these placebo reforms on the gender pay gap, together with 95\% and 90\% confidence intervals, are displayed in Panel A of Figure \ref{robustness_checks}.
+In each regression, the estimation sample includes firms with $+/-50$ employees from the threshold indicated on the vertical axis.
+Reassuringly, none of the placebo mandates has a significant impact on the gender pay gap.
+This exercise helps exclude the possibility that our estimates capture the impact of time shocks that happen at the same time as the mandate and affect larger firms differently to smaller firms.\footnote{Note that the regressions corresponding to placebo cutoff values "300" to "450" include all treated firms.
+The fact that the point estimates are positive may simply point to heterogeneous effects of the policy across firm size, consistent with the idea that larger firms are more exposed to public scrutiny.}